danchoi/twail/README.markdown

 # Setup

-Before using twail, you must first get a Twitter API key and authorize the twurl command to access your Twitter account.
+Before using twail, you must first get a Twitter API key and authorize the `twurl` command (note that this is a different command from `twail`) to access your Twitter account.
 Type

     twurl -T